miso-lims/miso-lims/docs/user_manual/type_data.md

-## Run-Library QC Statuses
+## Run-Item QC Statuses

 The QC status of the library and library aliquot indicate library preparation QC, whereas run-library QC status indicates sequencing QC of a specific library in a specific lane of a specific run.
+Run-Item QC statuses apply to both run-libraries and array-run-samples.
 This means that a library prep may pass QC, a run may pass QC, the partition may even pass QC, but the data for a particular library in that partition may still be bad.

 By default, there are "Passed" and "Failed" statuses, and if the status has not been set, it shows as "Pending."